-Intensive Outpatient Programs (IOPs) treat addiction while offering home-life flexibility and freedom.
+Intensive outpatient programs, or IOPs, treat addiction while offering home-life flexibility and freedom.

 You’ll learn the answers to:

 - What is the difference between inpatient programs and outpatient treatment programs?

 - What services are offered in IOPs for addiction?